Delete a User from an Ubuntu Server in Just 3 Steps

 For instance, if a user no longer needs access to a server, or he has violated some usage policy, or his account has been hacked, the system administrator can decide to delete that user account from the server then.
 In this article, I will show you how to delete a user from an Ubuntu server.

-Watch How to Delete a User from an Ubuntu Server
+flow chart to delete a user from an Ubuntu server

 3 Steps to Delete User in Ubuntu Server